Prompt Caching & Token Economics in 2025: How to Cut Cost Without Losing Quality

 - Caching is automatic but only kicks in at 1024+ tokens.

-- Use structured system prompts (see GPT-5.1 guide).
+- Use structured system prompts (see our GPT-5.1 guide).

 Anthropic

-- Explicitly mark cache boundaries with
+- You need to explicitly mark cache boundaries with

-cache_control. - Batch requests within 5-minute windows.
+cache_control. - Try to batch requests within 5-minute windows to maximize cache hits.

 FAQ

 Can I cache across different models?
-No. Caches are model-specific (e.g., GPT-5.1 Turbo cache ≠ GPT-5.1 Pro cache).
+No. Caches are model-specific.
+A GPT-5.1 Turbo cache won't work with GPT-5.1 Pro.

 How do I know if caching is working?